-Given the precedents of bad practices and blindly trusting the magazine team, I opted to translate the stories that people living in Azraq do want to share.
+Given the precedents of bad practices, permit restrictions, and blindly trusting the magazine team, I opted to translate the stories that people living in Azraq do want to share.
 Stories they have developed as passionate writers without being labeled as refugees.
-My poet friend suggested that I start the translations with the following story, which Anna Boots from New York offered to translate.
+My poet friend suggested that I start the translations with the following story, which Anna Boots from New York offered to translate and that is being reviewed by the Magazine team.
 Hopefully, this translation is the beginning of a hakawati service for Azraq Camp.
 Hakawati is an ancient Arabic art of oral storytelling, which enables a broader audience to access otherwise obscure literature.

 The Importance of Dad

 The trader had a wife and one son.
 He was very busy with work, and traveled a lot.

 His son missed him.
 He missed playing with him, like his uncles played with their children in the big house.

 His wife would always say, “Husband!
 Husband!
 Play with the child…take him to the garden…take him with you to the souk.”